nikitavoloboev/data/productivity/flow/Rules.md

 - don't make a card of a fact or something that you can easily look up

 ## Working
-- work to complete the task I have at hand
+- Work to complete the task I have at hand
-- turn on [Focus block](https://heyfocus.com) when working and never visit any news sites or discussion forums
+- Turn on [Focus block](https://heyfocus.com) when starting a work block and focus fully on the task
+	- adjust the focus list to block even more distractions and tune my workflow to only do the task/s I have
-- live by my calendar
+- Live by my calendar
 	- assign tasks and blocks of time in advance and work through each of the blocks
 	- adjust when necessary